INM-6/beaverdam/README.md

 ## Acknowledgements

 Many of Beaverdam's tools and practices are from the [FAIR Python Cookiecutter](https://github.com/Materials-Data-Science-and-Informatics/fair-python-cookiecutter) template.
+Beaverdam uses [somesy](https://github.com/Materials-Data-Science-and-Informatics/somesy) to manage its metadata.

 The initial version of Beaverdam (called Owl) was produced by Lena Blind, Annika Röthenbacher, Jana Schelter, Julia Wellmann, and Jianing Sun.